shekhar-2410/powerpoint_ml/README.md

 Call the backend API to generate text and an image based on the prompt.
 Receive a JSON response containing the generated text and image.
 View the results in a presentation-like format, similar to PowerPoint slides.
-The frontend mimics a PowerPoint presentation interface where each generated slide takes up the entire screen.
+The front end mimics a PowerPoint presentation interface where each generated slide takes up the entire screen.
 Users can easily navigate through the slides, view images and text, and present them just like in PowerPoint.

 Technologies Used
 Backend: